 With Match sights on the AR-15A2, it can be a petty nuisance, but on the A1 it’s a disaster.
 It is also a problem on AR-15A2 that has a standard rear sight because it does not have sufficient adjustability of the A2 Match sight.

-Ned’s solution was to create a multi-position front sight that has twice the number of detents as the standard AR15A2 (four clicks) or the AR15A1 (five clicks).
-His front sight has a total of eight clicks, which provides a very fine and precise adjustment.
-He was able to do this by creating a way to rotate the sight blade to the correct position once you have your proper and exact elevation dialed in with the front sight.
-This is possible WITHOUT effecting your elevation.
-The detent is held in place as normal, but the sight blade itself is pinned in a manner that allows 360-degree rotation.
+Ned Scheer came up with a solution to produce a multi-position front sight with double the number of detents as the standard AR-15A2 with four clicks or the AR-15A1 with five clicks.
+Scheer’s new front sight has eight clicks offering an accurate adjustment.
+This was done by being able to rotate the blade of the sight to the desired position after dialing in the proper and exact elevation with the front sight, which is achievable without affecting the elevation.
+The detent is held in position but the sight blade is fixed in a way to allow a 360-degree rotation.

-In this day and age of optical sights like the Aimpoint Comp M2, Eotech, C-More and the rest, iron sights on the AR15 sometimes seem redundant, a back up tool if anything, but when you need them, you need them at the worst possible time and lighting conditions.
-Fiber optic technology has given us a bright and easily acquired front sight.
-Now Mounting Solutions Plus has given us a fully functional, multi-position front sight that allows precise adjustment and bullet placement.
-Well done Ned Scheer!
+Modern optical sights, iron sights on the AR-15 feel seem unnecessary and if anything, could just be a backup tool, and when you do need them, it’s mostly at the worst possible time and worst lighting conditions.
+Fiber optic technology presents a bright and easily obtained front sight and Mounting Solutions Plus provides a completely functional, multi-position front sight for precise adjustment and bullet placement.